jessepav/lacygoill-wiki-backup/awk/awk.md

 <https://lists.gnu.org/archive/html/info-gnu/2019-04/msg00002.html>

 I can't find it in the gawk user guide (pdf).
-But it's documented in the manpage.
+But it's documented in the man page.

 ## assimilate awk-warn.nvim plugin